Statistical hypothesis testing for differences between layers in dynamic multiplex networks: Introduction

 \subsubsection{Latent position models}

 One of the foundational classes of network models is the family of so-called latent position models \citep[LPM;][]{hoff2002latent}.
-Under this framework, each node in a graph is equipped with a latent position $\vec x_i \in \mathbb{R}^d$ for $d \in \mathbb{N}$ and $i \in [n]$.
-The adjacency matrix is then treated as a random matrix where the connection between nodes $i$ and $j$ is a Bernoulli random variable with parameter obtained via a kernel function $\kappa:\mathbb{R}^d\times\mathbb{R}^d\to[0,1]$ of the latent positions of the nodes.
-More formally, each of the edges are independent and satisfy $\mathbb{P}(\Amat_{i,j} = 1) = \kappa(\vec x_i, \vec x_j)$.
+Under this framework, each node in a graph is equipped with a latent position $\vec x_i \in \mathbb{R}^d$ for $d \in \mathbb{N}$.
+The network adjacency matrix $\Amat$ is then treated as a random matrix where the connection between nodes $i$ and $j$ is a Bernoulli random variable with parameter obtained via a kernel function $\kappa:\mathbb{R}^d\times\mathbb{R}^d\to[0,1]$ of the latent positions of the nodes.
+More formally, each of the network edges are independent and satisfy $\mathbb{P}(\Amat_{i,j} = 1) = \kappa(\vec x_i, \vec x_j)$.
 When we take the kernel function to be the inner product, the model corresponds to the random dot product graph, whose latent positions can be consistently estimated up to an orthogonal transformation via a spectral decomposition of the adjacency matrix \citep[see, for example,][]{athreya2018}.
-This framework can be adapted to accommodate graphs that are both dynamic and multiplex through the dynamic multiplex random dot product graph \citep[DMPRDPG;][]{baum2024doubly}, used in this work.
-In particular, in Definition \ref{def:fixed-dmprdpg} we define a variant of this model for the case of fixed latent positions, and utilize the model to construct a test for differences between layers, leveraging an extension of the theoretical results in \cite{baum2024doubly}.
+This framework can be adapted to accommodate graphs that are both dynamic and multiplex.
+More generally, a number of procedures have been proposed to extend LPMs to multiplex graphs, such as \cite{jing2021community,macdonald2022latent, lei2023bias} with extensions to the dynamic multiplex setting discussed in \cite{Oselio14, Durante17, Loyal23, baum2024doubly, Wang26}.
+In this work, we adopt the dynamic multiplex random dot product graph (DMPRDG) framework of \cite{baum2024doubly} due to its ability to construct a time-agnostic latent representation for each layer.
+In particular, in Definition~\ref{def:fixed-dmprdpg} we define a variant of this model for the case of fixed latent positions, and utilize it to construct a test for differences between layers, leveraging an extension of the theoretical results in \cite{baum2024doubly}.